 The imaging performance is very good.
 Their weighted group delay is at 0.21, which is very low.
 The GD graph also shows that the entire group delay response is below the audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
 Also, the L/R drivers of our test unit were well-matched in frequency, amplitude, and phase response.
 This is important for accurate placement and localization of objects, such as footsteps and instruments, in the stereo field.

-The soundstage of the Audio-Technica M60x is sub-par.
-This is typical and expected of closed-back on-ear headphones, since their ear cups are not large enough to interact with and activate the resonances of the pinna.
-This can also be seen in the PRTF graph of these headphones where their response lacks size and accuracy.
-Overall, the soundstage of these headphones will be relatively small and perceived to be located inside the listener's head.
+The Audio-Technica M60x's soundstage is sub-par.
+This is typical and expected of closed-back on-ear headphones since their ear cups aren't large enough to interact with and activate the resonances of the pinna.
+This can also be seen in the PRTF graph, where their response lacks size and accuracy.
+Overall, the soundstage will be relatively small and perceived to be located inside the listener's head.

-The isolation performance of the Audio-Technica ATH-M60x is sub-par.
-These on-ear headphones do not have ANC (active noise cancellation), and therefore do not provide any isolation in the bass range.
-This means they will let in the rumble of airplane and bus engines, but this can be masked to a degree with loud music.
+The Audio-Technica ATH-M60x's noise isolation performance is sub-par.
+These on-ears don't have ANC and therefore don't provide any isolation in the bass range.
+This means they'll let in the rumble of airplane and bus engines, but this can be masked to a degree with loud music.
 In the mid-range, important for blocking out speech, they isolate by about 5dB, which is below-average.
 In the treble range, occupied by sharp sounds like S and Ts, they reduce outside noise by about 24dB, which is above-average.

 The Audio-Technica ATH-M60x have an average leakage performance.
-The significant portion of their leakage is spread across the mid and treble ranges, from 500Hz to 4KHz.
+A significant portion of their leakage is spread across the mid and treble ranges, from 500Hz to 4kHz.
 This is a relatively broad range and means the leakage will be fuller sounding than that of in-ears and earbuds.
-The overall level of the leakage, however, is not very loud.
+The overall level of the leakage, however, isn't very loud.
 With the music at 100dB SPL, their leakage at 1 foot away averages at 43dB SPL and peaks at 52dB SPL, which is just above the noise floor of an average office.

-These headphones do not have a microphone and therefore, the recording quality has not been tested.
+These headphones don't have a microphone and therefore, the recording quality hasn't been tested.

-These headphones do not have a microphone and therefore, the noise handling has not been tested.
+These headphones don't have a microphone and therefore, the noise handling hasn't been tested.

 These are passive headphones with no active components and no battery.

-The headphones do not have a dedicated, compatible app for added customization.
+The headphones don't have a dedicated, compatible app for added customization.

-These headphones come with 3 audio cables with no in-line remote.
-This means they will provide audio when connected to your PS4 or Xbox One controller but do not have a microphone for voice chat.
+These headphones come with three audio cables with no in-line remote.
+This means they'll provide audio when connected to your PS4 or Xbox One controller but don't have a microphone for voice chat.

-The Audio-Technica ATH-M60x does not have a dock.
-If you need a headset with a dock that also has a wired connection for gaming or watching movies, then consider the SteelSeries Arctis 7.
+The Audio-Technica ATH-M60x don't have a dock.
+If you need a headset with a dock that also has a wired connection for gaming or watching movies, consider the SteelSeries Arctis 7 Wireless 2017.